UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer2013/automatic-mailbox-distribution-exchange-2013-help.md

 ## Exclude Databases from Automatic Distribution

 By default, all online and healthy mailbox databases on Exchange 2013 servers in the local Active Directory site can be chosen by automatic mailbox distribution to store a new or moved mailbox.
 However, you might want to exclude some databases from the distribution process for various reasons.
 For example, you may designate a mailbox database as a journaling database in which only mailboxes you manually specify should be located.
 Or you might want to temporarily remove a database from rotation to perform scheduled maintenance.
-Exchange 2013 gives you the option to either permanently or temporarily exclude databases from the exclusion process using the *IsExcludedFromProvisioning* parameter that can be set using the **Set-MailboxDatabase** cmdlet.
+Exchange 2013 gives you the option to either permanently or temporarily exclude databases from the exclusion process using the _IsExcludedFromProvisioning_ parameter that can be set using the **Set-MailboxDatabase** cmdlet.

 > [!NOTE]
-> Two other parameters, <EM>IsSuspendedFromProvisioning</EM> and <EM>IsExcludedFromInitialProvisioning</EM>, are also available on the <STRONG>Set-MailboxDatabase</STRONG> cmdlet.
+> Two other parameters, _IsSuspendedFromProvisioning_ and _IsExcludedFromInitialProvisioning_, are also available on the **Set-MailboxDatabase** cmdlet.
 These parameters will be removed in a future release of Exchange and their use isn't supported.

-The *IsExcludedFromProvisioning* parameter has have two valid values, `$True` and `$False`.
+The _IsExcludedFromProvisioning_ parameter has have two valid values, `$True` and `$False`.
 When you set this property to `$True`, the mailbox database is excluded from the automatic distribution process.
 When you set it to `$False`, the mailbox database is included in the automatic distribution process.
 The default value is `$False`.

 To exclude a mailbox database from automatic distribution, use the following command: